fiskaltrust/rollout-doc/en/invitation-management/README.md

 ![Einladungsprotokoll aufrufen](images/invitation-protocol.png "Einladungsprotokoll aufrufen")

-The history (Protocol) of your invitations sent in the past is displayed.
+The history of your invitations sent in the past is displayed.
 Here you can now resend the invitation email in the associated list entry with the help of a button:

 ![Einladungs-Email erneut senden lassen](images/resend-invitation.png "Einladungs-Email erneut senden lassen")